Find Affordable College Courses

 Holland, MI

-Hope College came in at #7 in this year’s edition of the Best Value Physical Sciences Bachelor’s Degree Schools in Michigan ranking.
-Located in the city of Holland, Hope is a private not-for-profit school with a small student population.
+Hope College did quite well in this year’s ranking of the best places for physical sciences students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the small city of Holland, Hope is a private not-for-profit college with a small student population.

 Best Value Physical Sciences Colleges in the Great Lakes Region

-Explore all the Best Value Physical Sciences Schools in the Great Lakes Area or other specific states within that region.
+Explore all the Best Value Physical Sciences Colleges in the Great Lakes Area or other specific states within that region.

 State Degrees Awarded